CSRD

 Implementing an Ongoing Corporate Sustainability Due Diligence

-An effective way to meet stakeholder engagement disclosure requirements of the CSRD is by implementing an ongoing due diligence process based on the Corporate Sustainability Due Diligence Directive (CSDDD).
+An effective way to meet stakeholder engagement’s disclosure requirements in CSRD is by implementing an ongoing due diligence process based on the Corporate Sustainability Due Diligence Directive (CSDDD).
 This thorough investigation, mitigation, and reporting process helps identify and address adverse human rights and environmental impacts in an undertaking’s operations, subsidiaries, and value chain.

 Stakeholder engagement provides valuable insights, helping to identify and address relevant issues more effectively.
 Insights from the due diligence process should reach top management to shape the strategy, business model, policies, actions, and targets.
-Outcomes of a due diligence process provide a robust basis for the DMA.
+The outcomes of a due diligence process provide a robust basis for the DMA.

 CSRD stakeholder engagement: OECD due diligence and DMA

-Stakeholder Engagement in the CSRD: 6 Key Recommendations
+Stakeholder Engagement for the CSRD: 6 Key Tips

 Whether integrated into a comprehensive due diligence system or used in a more straightforward approach to support double materiality, stakeholder engagement is central to the CSRD.
 The complexity and novelty of the directive pose significant challenges for companies.
 To help navigate these challenges, Greenomy’s experts offer the following key recommendations to get started with stakeholder engagement in CSRD: